mebrinkmann/cis106/WeekReports/WeekReport3.md

 4. folders

 **What is Ubuntu’s default desktop environments?**
-GNOME Shell and KDE Plasma
+- GNOME Shell and KDE Plasma

 **What are the official flavors of Ubuntu?**
-Xubuntu, Ubuntu MATE, Linux Mint, Lubuntu, Deepin, Elementary OS, Raspberry Pi
+- Xubuntu, Ubuntu MATE, Linux Mint, Lubuntu, Deepin, Elementary OS, Raspberry Pi

 ### What is a Shell?
 **What is Bash?**
-A program that provides interactive access to the Linux system.
+- A program that provides interactive access to the Linux system.

 **How do you access the Linux CLI?**
-Terminal Emulator, Linux Console
+- Terminal Emulator, Linux Console

 **What is a console terminal?**
-A device that gives you access to the console of your computer.
+- A device that gives you access to the console of your computer.

 **What is a terminal emulator?**
-A program that allows you to access the Linux CLI.
+- A program that allows you to access the Linux CLI.

 **Provide 3 examples of Linux commands**
-1. 'date'
+1. `date`
-2. 'clear'
+2. `clear`
-3. 'uname'
+3. `uname`

 ### Managing Software
 **Which command is used for updating ubuntu?**
-'sudo apt update'
+- `sudo apt update`

 **Which command is used for installing software?
 Provide an example.**
-'sudo apt install ...'
+- `sudo apt install ...`
-ie: 'sudo apt install firefox'
+- ie: `sudo apt install firefox`

 **Which command is used for removing software?
 Provide an example.**
-'sudo apt remove ...'
+- `sudo apt remove ...`
-ie: 'sudo apt remove firefox'
+- ie: `sudo apt remove firefox`

 **Which command is used for searching for software?
 Provide an example.**
-'apt search "..."'
+- `apt search "..."`
-ie: 'apt search "web browser"'
+- ie: `apt search "web browser"`

 **Definition of the following terms:**
-**Package:** archives that contain binaries of software, configuration files, and information about dependencies.
+- ***Package:*** archives that contain binaries of software, configuration files, and information about dependencies.

-**Library:** reusable code that can be used by more than one function or program.
+- ***Library:*** reusable code that can be used by more than one function or program.

-**Repository:** a large collection of software available for download.
+- ***Repository:*** a large collection of software available for download.